ricardoquesada/bluepad32/docs/plat_arduino.md

 ## Supported boards

-It works on **any ESP32 module** where the [Arduino Core for ESP32][arduino-core] runs.
+It works on **any ESP32 / ESP32-S3 / ESP32-C3 module** where the [Arduino Core for ESP32][arduino-core] runs.
-In other words, if you already have Arduino working on ESP32 module, you can have Bluepad32 running on it as well.
+In other words, if you already have Arduino working on a ESP32 / ESP32-S3 / ESP32-C3 module, you can have Bluepad32 running on it as well.

 But there is catch: